 Yoga for Better Bones is the book for Yoga practitioners and teachers who want to practice yoga for osteoporosis safely and ensure that they do no harm through their practice of Yoga.

-The updated Second Edition of Yoga for Better Bones is available for purchase on Amazon.
+The updated Second Edition of Yoga for Better Bones is available in both print and Kindle formats for purchase on Amazon.

 What You Will Learn